E-12 Education: Strong Schools, Successful Students

 - Preventing violence and sexual harassment by proactively working with those affected to find solutions.

 - Background checks on all gun purchases and stronger enforcement of our current gun safety laws.

 - Extreme risk gun violence protection orders to keep guns out of the hands of people who are found to be a danger to themselves or others.

-- Taking care of emergency responders, including providing resources for PTSD and other health problems resulting from serving our community.
+- Taking care of firefighters and EMS workers, including providing resources for PTSD and other health problems resulting from serving our community.

 - Allowing more people the opportunity to buy in to MinnesotaCare, giving everyone the opportunity to benefit from lower prices in a larger pool.

 - Doing what we can to make sure pre-existing condition protections stay in place.